ookk2011/wifi-pineapple-cloner/README.md

 So to give a new life to this platform in more modern hardware, I've made these scripts.

+## Builds

+I made a [second repo](https://github.com/xchwarze/wifi-pineapple-cloner-builds) where you can find the firmwares already made for the devices of the "Supported devices"
+If you want to collaborate by adding a new device to the list or adding improvements to them, you can do so through a pull request to this repo.

 ## Build steps

 You can read the steps to do it with [tetra here](tetra.md)